sandialabs/chama/documentation/optimization.rst

 * :math:`p` is the sensors budget

-The P-median formulation is written in Pyomo [HLWW12]_ and solved using open source or commercial solvers.
-The open source GLPK solver [Makh10]_ is used by default.

-The user supplies the impact coefficients, :math:`d_{ai}`, sensor budget, :math:`p`, and (optionally) sensor cost, :math:`c_i`, and (optionally) the scenario probability, :math:`\alpha_a`.
-The impact coefficients are computed from transport simulation results and sensor characteristics, as described in the :ref:`impact` Section.
-If sensor cost is not defined, it is assumed to be 1 for each sensor (in that case, the sensor budget is the number of sensors to place).
-If scenario probability is not defined, it is assumed to be equal for all scenarios.

 The size of the optimization problem is determined by the number of binary variables.
 Although :math:`x_{ai}` is a binary indicator variable, it is relaxed to be continuous between 0 and 1, and yet it